GoogleCloudPlatform/monitoring-dashboard-samples/terraform/agents/bindplane/README.md

 2. Test

-Log into both compute instances and check the status of the cloud ops agent.
+Log into both compute instances and check the status of the BindPlane agent.
 The BindPlane web interface will show both agents.

 Linux
 ```